 Several houses under construction in Durban, South Africa.
 Old-time, European construction methods are the norm in this city.

-At the time of our visit, Scates had been a contractor in Durban for 22 years.
+At the time of my visit, Scates had been a contractor in Durban for 22 years.
 I met up with him one morning while snooping around one of his residential building sites in a posh section of town.
-Five minutes later he was happily driving me to see three other projects he had on the go — two involving major additions and another home he’d bought on spec, with plans to resell after very major renovations.
+Five minutes later he was happily driving me to see three other projects he had on the go — two involving major additions and another home he’d built on spec, with plans to resell after very major renovations.

 Scates has about 50 people on payroll and hires sub-contractors for most of the usual things.
 He also loves his work.
 “If I was a boy these days they’d diagnose me with ADHD.
 I can’t sit still”, he told me.
 “I never learned to spell properly and I need to be outside making things happen,” explains the successful, 50-something year old.
 “Building homes lets me create.”